byt3bl33d3r/DOUBLETAP/README.md

 You probably shouldn't be receiving HTTP requests from AWS API Gateway anyway so I feel pretty confident in saying this is safe way of blocking/detecting this technique.
 Creating an IDS/IPS rule looking for that header should be pretty trivial.

 If you're using AWS API Gateway legitimately to host your service in the first place, you're implicitly safe from this technique as proxying to another service hosted on AWS API Gateway won't work!
 I call this a cloud Judo.

+Finally, by default a fake IP is generated and sent along in the `X-Forwarded-For` header using the Python [Faker](https://github.com/joke2k/faker) library.
+You could check this IP to make sure it's valid and correlate it with WHOIS data.
+Or just take a look at the Faker library closer to see if there's a way of predicting the IPs it generates.

 ## Installation